 - Ensure that the distribution of funding is balanced geographically

-- Agreement from the organisation to report against the fund’s outcomes at the end of the grant period
+- There is agreement from the organisation to report against the fund’s outcomes at the end of the grant period

-Successful applicants will be expected to provide a project and financial report at the end of the project.
+Successful applicants will be expected to provide an interim report part way through the grant period, and a project and financial report at the end of the project.

-The end of grant report will ask organisations to provide a summary of how they felt the funding contributed to the outcomes of the More Than a Roof: Personalisation Grant Programme and report on the expenditure of the grant funding.
+The end of grant report will ask organisations to provide a summary of how they felt the funding contributed to the outcomes of the More Than a Roof: Move On Grant Programme and report on the expenditure of the grant funding.

 Organisations will also be asked to:

-- Gather feedback from the young people regarding whether they felt the grant met the stated aim and outcomes of the programme
+- Gather feedback from the young people when they have expended the funding regarding whether they felt the grant met the stated aim and outcomes of the programme

 - Submit anonymised demographics data on the young people benefiting from the funding